taylorcjohn/utfa/README.md

 utfa.py is a Python script which analyses files or web pages into counts of all UTF-8 characters.
 It can also (using -b byte mode) analyse the data into component bytes, e.g. where a file or web page is not encoded using UTF-8.

+Years ago I wrote a simple utility to analyse a file into its byte components.
+I find it very useful and always bring it to each new system I work on, together with some elementary test files; for example a file `256` containing 256 bytes, one of each bit pattern.
+Where necessary I have rewritten the utility in C, Java, Perl and awk.

+As a first examination of a file, it easy to tell whether a text file is DOS- or Unix-formatted by looking at the counts of new line (0x0a) and carriage return (0x0d) characters.
+Often, problems are resolved by checking whether a file contains tabs, nulls, delete and other unprintables.
+In text files, characters above 0x7f may represent accented characters or other special values.

+However, nowadays many files are encoded in UTF-8 (and most web pages too).
+Simply adding counts of all bit patterns is not sufficient to understand the large “alphabet” of Unicode characters which are represented in 1, 2, 3 or 4 bytes.

+I have rewritten the program again, now in python (utfa.py), this time including support for all UTF-8 characters and adding a mechanism to read web pages.
+Since the two widely used versions of python (2.x and 3.x) handle unicode differently, I wrote the program to detect which version of python is in use and to handle unicode characters appropriately.

 See the document `ufta.pdf` for background and usage examples using supplied test files `256` and `u256` and various web pages.

 utfa.py supports both Python 2.7 and Python 3.x versions.